ThePerceptron00/GoogleCloud/CAIP/scikit-caip/README.md

 #### Local Train
 First you may want to train the model locally.
 For this you can use the local-train.sh script.
 But first you need to open the script and change these parameters:

-- pathdata: Path to data (if you are using GCS)
+- pathdata: Path to data (if you are using GCS).
 - pathoutput: GCS Bucket to output model.joblib: gs://gcs_path
 - storage: Where your data is stored: GCS or BQ.
 - bqtable: The full path to your BigQuery table if your data is in a BQ table: yourproject.dataset.table